NoMoreLabs/Comrades/metadata/README.md

 # Metadata

-This folder contains the core metadata and a visual overview for the Call Data Comrades collection on Ethscriptions.
+This folder contains the core metadata and visual overviews for the Call Data Comrades and Comrades of the Dead collections on Ethscriptions.

 ## Contents

+### Call Data Comrades (CDC)
 - **call-data-comrades.json**
-  Complete metadata for all comrades in the collection, including traits and attributes.
+  Complete metadata for all 9,959 comrades in the Call Data Comrades collection, including traits and attributes.

+- **cdc-grid.png**
+  Visual grid displaying all Call Data Comrades.

+### Comrades of the Dead (COTD)
-- **comrades-grid.png**
+- **comrades-of-the-dead.json**
-  Visual grid displaying all comrades in the collection.
+  Complete metadata for all 666 comrades in the Comrades of the Dead collection, including traits and attributes.

 ## Usage

-- Use `call-data-comrades.json` for integrating Call Data Comrades into applications, marketplaces, or for analysis.
+- Use the JSON files for integrating comrades into applications, marketplaces, or for analysis.
-- Reference `comrades-grid.png` for a quick visual overview or for presentation purposes.
+- Reference the grid images for quick visual overviews or presentation purposes.

 ## License